 The most serious problems with feeding tubes can lead to death.
 While death is rare, below 1%, the risk increases substantially for the elderly.
 As a result, feeding tubes in nursing homes, where most of the patients are elderly and/or infirm, can be quite risky.
 Death from a blockage, perforation, pneumonia, bleeding or infection can occur if the tube is not properly inserted or managed.

-If you or a loved one has been injured due to the failure of nursing home staff to properly insert or monitor a feeding tube, you may wish to consider legal action.
-Contact a nursing home neglect lawyer from Lowenthal & Abrams, Injury Attorneys by calling 888-979-7298 today.
+If you or a loved one has been injured in Philadelphia due to the failure of nursing home staff to properly insert or monitor a feeding tube, you may wish to consider legal action with the help of an attorney.
+Contact our legal team today.